 Step 3 – Add headcount assumptions and data related to wage expenses including benefits and taxes, etc. Adding further details such as job titles and start and end dates for each position can also prove to be very useful for startup SaaS companies.

-Step 4 – Include non-wage assumptions.
+Step 4 – Include non-wage assumptions in your SaaS financial model.
 This includes things like commissions, professional services, travel, and so on.

 Step 5 – Review the summary and the P&L report, which provides a basic and easy-to-understand breakdown of your SaaS company’s financial forecast.
 Use the P&L report to assess SaaS gross margin and operating expenses, as well as higher-level financial metrics.